-The physical planning section of this topic collection provides the physical characteristics of many system units, and associated products.
-For information on products not included in this topic collection, contact your sales representative or your IBM reseller.
+The physical planning section provides the physical characteristics of many system units, and associated products.
+For more information about products that are not included in the physical planning section, contact your sales representative or your IBM reseller.

 Before you proceed with planning, ensure that the hardware and software you chose meets your needs.
 Your sales representative is available to answer questions.